Trio wins chemistry Nobel for work on antibody drugs and detergents

 Arnold is the second woman to win a Nobel prize this year after Canada’s Donna Strickland shared the physics award on Tuesday.

-Her research on enzymes — proteins that catalyse chemical reactions — laid the bedrock for the development of better industrial chemicals and pharmaceuticals.
+Her research on enzymes — proteins that catalyze chemical reactions — laid the bedrock for the development of better industrial chemicals and pharmaceuticals.

 Smith developed a method using a virus that infects bacteria to produce new proteins while Winter used the same phage display technique for the directed evolution of antibodies, with the aim of producing more effective medicines.